microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Using-the-engine.md

 2. The [`DataSourceSet`](#DataSourceSet)
 3. The [`Engine`](#Engine) itself

+Before starting, make sure to include the `Microsoft.Performance.Toolkit.Engine` library to use the engine.

 ## Plugin Set

 The `PluginSet` is a collection of all of your plugins and extensions that can